Anthony Keith-Falconer, 5th Earl of Kintore

-Anthony Adrian Keith-Falconer, 5th Earl of Kintore, 5th Lord Keith of Inverurie and Keith Hall (c.
+Anthony Adrian Keith-Falconer, 5th Earl of Kintore (c.
 1742 – 30 August 1804), who was known as the 7th Lord Falconer of Halkerton, between 1776 and 1778, was a Dutch-Scottish aristocrat.

 Early life

 He was born in Groningen, the Netherlands around 1742 and grew up in a house on Oosterstraat in Groningen.
 He was the eldest surviving son of William Falconer, 6th Lord Falconer of Halkerton, a colonel in the Dutch Army, and Rembertina Maria Idiking (the daughter of Burgomaster Idiking of Groningen).
 His paternal grandparents were David Falconer, 4th Lord Falconer of Halkerton and the former Lady Catherine Margaret Keith (the daughter of William Keith, 2nd Earl of Kintore).

 Career

 Upon the death of his father on 12 December 1776, he succeeded as 7th Lord Falconer of Halkerton.
 In 1761, on the death of William Keith, 4th Earl of Kintore, the earldom should have passed under the terms of the 1694 regrant to Lord Kintore's cousin George Keith, 10th and last Earl Marischal, as heir male of George Keith, 8th Earl Marischal (the elder brother of John Keith, 1st Earl of Kintore); however, he had been attainted for his part in the 1715 rising and so the earldom of Kintore remained suspended until the death of the 10th Earl Marischal on 28 May 1778, (Note: The titles and estates of George Keith, 10th Earl Marischal had been forfeited in 1715, however, the 10th Earl took refuge in Prussia, where he was received with distinction, and was employed as Frederick the Great's Ambassador at Madrid.
 While there, he had "an opportunity of performing signal service to the English Government, and obtained his pardon, together with an act of Parliament enabling him to inherit and real or personal estates notwithstanding his attainder, but without and provision for the inheritance of titles of honour."
 Therefore, after the 10th Earl Marischal's death, the Kintore title accordingly devolved on the heir female of the 1st Earl of Kintore.) when it was inherited by Anthony, the heir general of the 4th Earl of Kintore, who changed his surname to Keith-Falconer and became the 5th Earl of Kintore.
 He inherited the estate of Kintore, Hallforest Castle which had been given to the family by King Robert the Bruce, and Keith Hall.

 From 1794 to 1804, he served as Lord Lieutenant of Kincardineshire, the British monarch's personal representative in the lieutenancy area of the United Kingdom.
 After his death, he was succeeded by John Arbuthnott, 8th Viscount of Arbuthnott.